Biblical inerrancy and infallibility

 creation story is found in Genesis 1:1 to 2:3.
 Most conservative Christians believe was

-written by Moses; liberal Christians generally believe was written by "P," an
+written by Moses; liberal Christians generally believe it was edited by "P," an

 anonymous 6th century BCE writer or group of writers of